Skip to content

 This view of God contrasts with the more abstract and transcendent understanding of God prevalent in many orthodox Christian traditions.
 These traditions often emphasize God’s spiritual nature and reject the idea of God having a physical body.

-4. Mormon prophets and apostles teach that God the Father has at least one wife by which we were all literally born as spirit children prior to coming to this earth.
+4. Mormon prophets and apostles teach that God the Father has at least one wife by whom we were all literally born as spirit children before coming to this earth.
 Some of these prophets and apostles have even taught that Jesus had wives and children.

 The doctrinal origins of the Mormon beliefs regarding Heavenly Mother and the potential for Jesus to have wives stem from a few key sources: